-3. How to Gaming Monitors and Working Monitors are Same:
+3. How Gaming Monitors and Working Monitors are the Same:

 My research and personal experience have shown me that traditional displays and gaming monitors are quite similar in many ways.
 Gaming monitors do not outperform standard monitors in every regard, contrary to popular belief.

 - Resolution: Gaming screens are typically not higher in resolution than standard monitors.
 You may select the resolution you desire for practically any display (1920 x 1080, 1440, etc).
 Often, gamers, graphics designers, and normal computer users will just purchase a monitor with a resolution of 1920 x 1080p, whether or not it is classified as a gaming monitor.
 This is related to the color reproduction aspect.
 When it comes to this, regular monitors frequently outperform their competitors.
 This is due to the fact that standard displays are intended to produce higher-quality static pictures.
 This is suitable for content editing, and they do not require a high refresh rate because their primary goal is not quick past video rendering, as gaming monitors attempt to do.